LANDSCAPING @ HP

-- As always, the final decision on all landscaping issues will be made by our certified landscapers.
+Please be advised that the final decision on all landscaping issues will be made by our certified landscapers.

 Fruit Trees: For various reasons, all fruit trees are prohibited on HPA property.
 Unit owners should immediately remove them or ask Maximum Services to remove them.
 If this request is completed prior to October 31st, there will be No Charge to the unit owner.
 However, after October 31st, if there are any fruit trees in one of our yards, they will be removed and the unit owner will receive a bill.
 If you have any questions, please speak with Eric or Linda Weeks.